Allan0092/ProgrammingForDevelopers/README.md

 # ProgrammingForDevelopers
-My Assignment for the Module Programming for developers where questions regarding Data Structures and Algorithm is implemented.
+My Assignment for the Module Programming for Developers where questions regarding Data Structures and Algorithm's implementation is asked.